DoTheEvo/selfhosted-apps-docker/opnsense/readme.md

 Many consider NAT reflection to be a hack that should not be used.<br>
 That the correct way is split DNS, where you maintain separate DNS records for LAN side so that `a.example.com` points directly to some local ip.
-Reason being that machines on LAN that use FQDN to access other machine on LAN are not hitting the firewall with every traffic that goes between them.
+Reason being that this way machines on LAN side that use FQDN(a.example.com) to access other machine on LAN are not hitting the firewall with traffic that goes between them.
 But IMO in small scale selfhosted setup its perfectly fine and it requires far less management.